dzungpv/PsychicHttp/README.md

 ## This is a WIP.
 Porting to ESP_IDF removing all Arduino dependencies.
+* Finish all porting except missing below.
+Passed basic test but not intensive test, check the examples/CppEspIdf
+* Missing:
+- TemplatePrinter
+- PsychicStreamResponse

 # PsychicHttp - HTTP on your ESP 🧙🔮